The AI guide

 How is this different from Play Dead?

 Play Dead is a $10/month official streaming app from Nugs.net focused on their remasters.
-LiveVault streams the entire Internet Archive collection (2,300+ shows) for free, lets you switch between SBD/MTX/AUD sources of the same show, and is building AI + social features designed for the way Deadheads actually listen.
+LiveVault streams the entire Internet Archive collection (2,300+ shows) for free, lets you switch between SBD/MTX/AUD sources of the same show, and charges only for the AI + social layer designed for the way Deadheads actually listen.
 Different vibe.
 Different price.

 Is there an Android version?